Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Introduction

-For the calculation we follow the method employed by Caroli, de Gennes and Matricon (CdeGM)\cite{CaroliDGM} for a vortex line in a three-dimensional superconductor.
-The Bogoliubov-de Gennes equations are solved (i) for small distances (compared to the correlation length $\xi$) from the core of the vortex, where the superconductor order parameter can be neglected, and (ii) for larger distances, still smaller than $\xi$, but where the order parameter needs to be taken into account.
+In this paper we study the electronic structure of vortices in superconducting surface states with strong spin-orbit coupling.
+For our analytic calculation we follow the method employed by Caroli, de Gennes and Matricon (CdeGM)\cite{CaroliDGM} for a vortex line in a three-dimensional superconductor.
+The Bogoliubov-de Gennes equations are solved (i) for small distances $\rho$ (compared to the correlation length $\xi$) from the core of the vortex, where the superconductor order parameter can be neglected, and (ii) for larger distances, still smaller than $\xi$, but where the order parameter needs to be taken into account.
 These two solutions are matched at an intermediate radius $\rho_c$.
 If the matching condition is such that it is independent of the value of $\rho_c$, then we have a solution for the entire region of the vortex.
 This condition as well determines the value of the energy of the bound state inside the vortex core.
+This way we obtain the entire low-energy spectrum of the bound states, as well as the analytic expression of the corresponding wave functions.
+In Sect.
+II we consider the bound fermion states in the vortex core of a 2D superconductor.
+This model contains no spin-orbit coupling and corresponds to the reduction of the 3D CdeGM calculation to 2D.
+Consequently the bound states are gapped from the ground state by a small gap of order $\Delta_{\infty}^2/(2E_F)$.
+Although Sect.
+II does not contain new information, we believe it is a pedagogically useful basis for the remaining sections.